 Phony invoices scams are big business for scam artists.
-Common scams involve look-alike yellow page invoices, many of which use the "let your fingers do the walking" logo, but scam artists also send phony invoices for toner cartridges, photocopy paper and other office supplies.
+Common scams involve look-alike yellow page invoices, many of which use the "let your fingers do the walking" logo, but scam artists also send phony invoices for toner cartridges, photocopy paper and other office supplies, as well as for digital/online listings or services.
 The phony invoice often includes bold type for "renewal" or "past due" in the hope the business will pay it without paying close attention.

 - Before making any payment, make sure there is a corresponding authorization for the invoiced item or service.